uow-bamboo/course-module-catalogue/README.md

 1. Copy `external-conf/camcat-sso-config-example.xml` to `conf/camcat-sso-config.xml` and add your own details
 1. Run `./gradlew bootRun` to install dependencies, build assets and compile and run the application
 1. Run `./gradlew test` to run the tests

+To run within IDEA, edit the run configuration and set Environment > VM options to `-classpath $ProjectFileDir$/external-conf:$Classpath$`.